Manchin Statement on Permitting Reform Vote

 The legislation is the National Defense Authorization Act.
 This piece of legislation is something that we do annually to protect our country and defend ourselves and maintain the superpower status that we are.

 Part of that is what they call energy security and energy Independence.
-You cannot be a superpower in the world if you do not have energy Independence, and you can't be secured if you don't have energy Independence.
+You cannot be a superpower in the world if you do not have energy independence, and you can't be secure if you don't have energy independence.

-What's happened to us since this horrible war Putin has bestowed upon the citizens of Ukraine, he’s weaponized energy and has down and he has put Europe in a tremendous bind.
+What has happened to us since this horrible war Putin has bestowed upon the citizens of Ukraine [is that] he has weaponized energy and has put Europe in a tremendous bind.

 On top of that we’ve seen the necessity we have and the reality of the world we live in.
 We use fossil fuels.
 But can we use them cleaner and better?
 Absolutely, and we do it better than any place in the world.

-We have the bipartisan infrastructure bill, we worked on across the aisle, and now we have the Inflation Reduction Act, the IRA.
+We have the bipartisan infrastructure bill that we worked on across the aisle, and now we have the Inflation Reduction Act, the IRA.

 Well, you’re not living in the real world.
-You just seen that happen.
-And our nation when we got pinched a little bit and these high prices people are paying at the pump, we started thinking about removing sanctions from Iran, the most prolific terrorist supporters in the world and giving them money to continue to do what they do, wreak havoc on the world.
+You just saw that happen and our nation, when we got pinched a little bit with these high prices people are paying at the pump, we started thinking about removing sanctions from Iran, the most prolific terrorist supporters in the world and giving them money to continue to do what they do, wreak havoc on the world.

 We're also talking about lifting the sanctions on Venezuela, who basically has very little oversight as far as environmental controls, because we needed it.
 We wanted someone else to do what we wouldn't do.